This page describes the data and infrastructure security that apply to Security Command Center.

 Administrators and other privileged users in your organization must exercise appropriate care when adding data to Security Command Center.

 Security Command Center lets privileged users add descriptive information to Google Cloud resources and the findings generated by scans.
 In some cases, users may unknowingly relay sensitive data when using the product, for example, adding customer names or account numbers to findings.
 To protect your data, we recommended that you avoid adding sensitive information when naming or annotating assets.

-As an additional safeguard, Security Command Center can be integrated with Cloud Data Loss Prevention.
-Cloud DLP discovers, classifies, and masks sensitive data and personal information, such as credit card numbers, Social Security numbers, and Google Cloud credentials.
+As an additional safeguard, Security Command Center can be integrated with Sensitive Data Protection.
+Sensitive Data Protection discovers, classifies, and masks sensitive data and personal information, such as credit card numbers, Social Security numbers, and Google Cloud credentials.

-Depending on the quantity of information, Cloud DLP costs can be significant.
-Follow best practices for keeping Cloud DLP costs under control.
+Depending on the quantity of information, Sensitive Data Protection costs can be significant.
+Follow best practices for keeping Sensitive Data Protection costs under control.